osscameroon/js-generator/README.md

 * Fix to recognise open-ended tags e.g ``<img src="" alt="">`` should be treated as ``<img src="" alt=""></img>`` - behaviour now is functions like sibling attribute is child
 * ~~Fix to refactor tag names so multiple tags don't end up with the same name when appending~~
 * Add Tests and Documentation to this legacy code.
 We apologize for not respecting TDD (Test Driven Development) from the beginning.
+* Create a Maven/Gradle library.
+* Create a web app that will translate from Html from Js, an app similar to Google Translate : https://translate.google.com/